SpikeInterface/spiketutorials/Official_Tutorial_SI_0.95_Sep2022/README.md

 `pip install -r requirements.txt`

+In addition, it is recommended to install [docker-desktop](https://www.docker.com/products/docker-desktop/), as this will enable us to run multiple spike sorters without installation!

 ### Downloading the recording

 First, we need to download the recording.
 Feel free to use your own recordings as well later on.
-From this drive [link](https://drive.google.com/file/d/1QttTHyyqhO669QRo-L1eTnyGVzNJ3pvc/view?usp=sharing), you can download the dataset mentioned above (`cambridge_data.dat`).
+From this Zenodo [link](https://doi.org/10.5281/zenodo.4657314), you can download the dataset mentioned above (`cambridge_data.bin`) (~1.5 GB).
 Move the dataset in the current folder and unzip it.
 The recording was performed with the "ASSY-156-P1" probe with 4 shanks of 16 channels (in total 64 channels).